-Traditional communication skill assessments in hiring processes typically involve face-to-face interviews where evaluators rely on direct interaction to candidates' abilities. assess These assessments focus on factors such as verbal clarity, language proficiency, body language, and overall engagement.
-Human evaluators use their judgment experience to interpret these and elements, making decisions based on subjective impressions.
-While this approach allows for nuanced a of understanding а candidate's communication skills, it is inherently limited by evaluator biases, variability in judgment, and the time-consuming nature of manual assessments.
-Additionally, the reliance on human judgment can introduce inconsistencies and inaccuracies, affecting the overall effectiveness of the assessment.
+Traditional communication skill assessments in hiring processes typically involve face-to-face interviews where evaluators rely on direct interaction to candidates' abilities. assess These assessments focus on factors such as verbal language proficiency, language, and overall engagement.
+Human evaluators use their judgment experience to interpret these elements, making decisions based on subjective impressions.
+While this approach allows for a nuanced understanding of a candidate's communication skills, it is inherently limited by evaluator biases, variability in judgment, and the timeconsuming nature of manual assessments. the reliance on human Additionally, judgment can introduce inconsistencies and inaccuracies, affecting the overall effectiveness of the assessment.

-Existing for automated systems communication skill assessment leverage AI and machine learning technologies to analyze video or audio recordings from interviews.
-These systems use natural language processing (NLP) to evaluate the content and structure of responses and employ computer vision algorithms to assess non-verbal cues such as body language facial expressions. and Despite advancements, these systems face challenges including accuracy limitations, susceptibility to biases, and the need for extensive training data to achieve reliable results.
+automated systems Existing for communication skill assessment leverage AI and machine learning technologies to analyze video or audio recordings from interviews.
+These systems use natural language processing (NLP) to evaluate the content and structure of responses and employ computer vision algorithms to assess non-verbal cues such as body language and facial expressions.
+Despite advancements, these systems face challenges including accuracy limitations, susceptibility to biases, and the need for extensive training data to achieve reliable results.
 Furthermore, many automated systems struggle to fully capture the context and subtleties of human communication, leading to potential issues with the fairness and depth of the assessments.